Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Special categories:  Hypersmooth
 	14. Conversion potential:  Unknown
 57. Miniaturized Gate
+	1. Challenge cured:  Hyperspace Collapse
+		1. Challenge cure interpretation:  Well, interpreting the setting as strong FTL, this could be a hyperspace engineering project.
+		2. Alternative cure interpretation:  Reaching more into metaphor (as I consider an Old Imperial theme), this "industrial processes occur partially in hyperspace" thing could be an endeavor to get people to STOP demanding to know ABSOLUTELY EVERYTHING about industrial processes.
+The people who only want to work in jobs where they know EVERY DETAIL are too expensive, too rare, and too often just slowing down the implementation of systems that are better off serviced by people who only know enough to do the work.
+Industrialization should be pursued by people 'smart enough to work', not just exclusively by genius gearheads!
+		3. Challenge cure qualm:  Hey wait!
+Working around this "challenge" could be awesome, because it DOES implies industrial automation with maintainers who know absolutely every detail of every process.
+If nothing in industry can work "in hyperspace", the factories are maintained by people who maintain factories to a very high standard of excellence.
-	1. Author protest:  This claims to be a miniaturization of the galactic gates, but it would be more apt to say it's a localization of the galactic gate system.
+	2. Author protest:  This claims to be a miniaturization of the galactic gates, but it would be more apt to say it's a localization of the galactic gate system.
 I imagine structures in space large enough to swallow spaceships, which only serve the local territory.
-	2. Lore:  The galactic gates are expensive to use... and there's *no possible way* to reduce that expense save by settling near a Thousand Eyes structure.
+	3. Lore:  The galactic gates are expensive to use... and there's *no possible way* to reduce that expense save by settling near a Thousand Eyes structure.
 This suggests to me that the gates are studied by researchers (especially of the Old Empire), but they are not improved upon by researchers (save perhaps some of the startlingly ancient people who are drawn to studying the Thousand Eyes structures).
-	3. Mechanical protest:  These are useless most of the time.
+	4. Mechanical protest:  These are useless most of the time.
 Only super-developed systems can make them profitable, and their administrative cost militates against even that.
 Like with the Potentialities Overseer, if you aren't massively overstaffed for administrative talent, it's hard to make these useful.
-	4. Apologia:  Free markets and feudal societies get more use out of these.
+	5. Apologia:  Free markets and feudal societies get more use out of these.
-	5. Author protest:  Why, however, would advanced societies be blighted with feudalism?
+	6. Author protest:  Why, however, would advanced societies be blighted with feudalism?
-	6. Mechanism proposal:  It's hard to come up with a metaphor here.
+	7. Mechanism proposal:  It's hard to come up with a metaphor here.
 The literal description of being "small" local gates matches, more or less.
 The fact that they make imports cheaper rather than affecting export flows suggests to me that ships within the region can transit rapidly *to* the gate, but must make normal journeys *away* from the gate.
 This suggests that each miniaturized gate is really a kind of local hyperspace beacon which other ships in the territory can home in on.
-	7. Downside analysis:  If these spaceship-swallowing structures are hyperspace beacons, can anything else see the beacon that they emit?
+	8. Downside analysis:  If these spaceship-swallowing structures are hyperspace beacons, can anything else see the beacon that they emit?
 Hyperspace seems like it has some hazards in this game.
 Some of the wastage from this technology might be militarism needed to control hazard increases from putting up a very, very bright structure in hyperspace.
-	8. Mechanism proposal:  If I stretch for a metaphor instead, this could also represent long-distance, ambitious trade linkages that are only profitable between the most impressive centers of development, such as transcontinental railroads and cargo ports capable of handling supertanker/container ships.
+	9. Mechanism proposal:  If I stretch for a metaphor instead, this could also represent long-distance, ambitious trade linkages that are only profitable between the most impressive centers of development, such as transcontinental railroads and cargo ports capable of handling supertanker/container ships.
 These societies likely do increase the ambition of their trade investments - all three Imperial trade increasers probably result in that!
-	9. Downside analysis:  The less-than-literal transportation projects are also likely to be polluting and (especially in unregulated economies) dangerous to their workers.
+	10. Downside analysis:  The less-than-literal transportation projects are also likely to be polluting and (especially in unregulated economies) dangerous to their workers.
 This could also contribute to wastage, however note that this isn't totally clear as a downside.
 Centralization of transport can stop pollution.
 Trains, for instance, are relatively clean IRL despite being technically a polluting technology.
-	10. Apologia:  Transportation technology is liberating.
+	11. Apologia:  Transportation technology is liberating.
 Advanced transit technologies encourage people to move freely across long distances, alleviating social stresses and bringing in wealth from everywhere.
-	11. Downside analysis:  Massive transportation budgets are tempting targets for corruption, even petty forms of it such as politicians trying to boast about securing 'a piece of the pie' for their own constituency.
+	12. Downside analysis:  Massive transportation budgets are tempting targets for corruption, even petty forms of it such as politicians trying to boast about securing 'a piece of the pie' for their own constituency.
 This may also happen with military budgets in the hyperspace interpretation (America's military is not incorruptible AFAIK).
-	12. Progression analysis:  Fitting my interpretation of Beyonders as manipulative smart people who take on Imperial identification to take advantage of the trusting Imperial populations, these massive prestige projects in transportation draw in people who want to be prestigious leaders.
+	13. Progression analysis:  Fitting my interpretation of Beyonders as manipulative smart people who take on Imperial identification to take advantage of the trusting Imperial populations, these massive prestige projects in transportation draw in people who want to be prestigious leaders.
 This is why I think this leads into the Beyonder Retreats: building miniaturized gates attracts leadership potential, but doesn't give society the tools to utilize it.
 If this technology is being held, the Beyonder Retreats do also make sense to me as something that could be built without the gates.
-	13. Progression analysis:  Conversely, these projects also draw in modest people who want to be free to move about, leading to the Jaunting Grids.
+	14. Progression analysis:  Conversely, these projects also draw in modest people who want to be free to move about, leading to the Jaunting Grids.
 I see the Jaunting Grids as protecting the more 'trainspotter' types who love transportation technology so much they'd live for it.
 The Old Empire is potentially autistic.
-	14. Categorization:  It's hard to apply any of the categories in particular to this technology.
+	15. Categorization:  It's hard to apply any of the categories in particular to this technology.
 I'd been thinking of it as a Failsafe technology, but I don't think it quite is.
 The literal interpretation doesn't include Failsafe potential at all.
 The metaphorical interpretation involves bad corruption.
 I think this is a Galactic Politics technology instead, because it broadens the interests of the territory and attracts questionable people from the broader galaxy.
 I may end up blatting that out later as well.
-	15. Bureaucratic waste analysis:  Mostly literal.
+	16. Bureaucratic waste analysis:  Mostly literal.
 By all my analysis, these are transit expenses.
 Non-literal wastage only particularly applies if the appropriations get corrupted.
 It's not that nobody ever dies as a side effect of implementing transit infrastructure, but the people who die working in massive transportation projects were almost never going to be bureaucrats anyways.
 Beyond that, I don't think it'd make anything worse or particularly invite awful people.
 If the Old Empire is evil (certainly possible), this isn't the technology that proves it.  *This* is merely an expense likely to exceed its profitability.
-	16. Liberation rating:  5/5
+	17. Liberation rating:  5/5
-	17. Protection rating:  3/5, -1 in Feudal economies, +1 in Regulated or Planned economies, +1 with Distributed Desalination (advanced environmentalism)
+	18. Protection rating:  3/5, -1 in Feudal economies, +1 in Regulated or Planned economies, +1 with Distributed Desalination (advanced environmentalism)
-	18. Technological smoothness:  4/5
+	19. Technological smoothness:  4/5
-	19. Technological extremophilia:  3/5
+	20. Technological extremophilia:  3/5
-	20. Siphon quality:  4/5
+	21. Siphon quality:  4/5
-	21. Stress/Boredom rating:  2/5 (Calm)
+	22. Stress/Boredom rating:  2/5 (Calm)
-	22. Me-points:  0/3
+	23. Me-points:  0/3
-	23. Special categories:  Galactic Politics
+	24. Special categories:  Galactic Politics
-	24. Conversion potential:  Unknown
+	25. Conversion potential:  Unknown
 58. Penal Retreats
 	1. Challenge cured:  Brutal justice
 	2. Challenge cure interpretation:  This investment in rehabilitation replaces lethal or debilitation-based criminal justice with 'merely' sticking criminals in a paternalistic hole where everything they say or do will be analyzed by "virtuous" people trying to control them.